 In essence, an IBPS SO law officer acts as the legal backbone of the bank, ensuring its operations run smoothly within the boundaries of law and policy.
 Their role is indispensable for maintaining the legal integrity and operational efficiency of the institution.

-Eligibility to become a law officer
+Eligibility to become IBPS SO law officer

 To apply for the IBPS SO law officer position, candidates must meet specific eligibility criteria encompassing nationality, age, and educational qualifications.
 These requirements ensure that the applicants are adequately equipped to handle the responsibilities of the role.